Police Scotland FAQ

 Q: There have been hugely varying times for renewals - what are the factors that can impact this?

 A: Most firearm licensing enquires follow a 16 week cycle which is transparent to the applicant, clear to the staff undertaking the enquiry, and allows sufficiency in most occasions for a fully informed decision to be made.
-The Air Weapon Team do try to turn renewals in a much quicker time period however the numbers that are due at certain points will affect this process.
-Likewise, issues where applications are not completed properly do cause individual delays.
+Where applications are not completed properly or where GP’s are not engaged timeously, these can cause individual delays.

 Travel with a Firearm/Air Weapon